OtterCodes101/riceathon/README.md

 ### How the process works

-1. You customize your Linux desktop (1 hour minimum)
+1. You customize your Linux desktop (2 hours minimum)
 2. You submit it to us in a PR
 3. Get sent programmer socks!
 4. You also get entered into a gallery where people will vote on what the best rice is for bonus prizes!